General Instrument CP1600: Physical implementation

 A relatively uncommon feature of the CP1600 was its "external branch" concept.
-This was implemented as four pins on the chip, EBCA0 through EBCA3, which held the lower four bits of the BEXT instruction opcode.
-When this instruction is performed, the pins are activated and are used to indicate which of up to sixteen external systems should be sampled.
-Those devices would then respond to the query by setting EBCI pin, and the state of this pin would then determine whether the branch was taken or not.
-This could be used, for instance, to test whether an external device had input data that needed to be processed; the processor could express the value "2" on the EBCA to sample device 2, call the BEXT, and that device would then respond by setting EBCI to true if there was data, causing the processor to jump into the code to read the data from that device.
+The BEXT instruction opcode left the lower four bits of the code free, leaving it to the programmer to place a number in those four bits.
+When the opcode was called, any of those four bits set to high (1) would be expressed as high voltages on the external pins EBCA0 through EBCA3.
+This was normally used to select one of up to 16 external devices.
+The selected device would then respond by setting the EBCI to high if it wanted to communicate.
+If EBCI was high, the branch address provided with the BEXT would then be taken, if EBCI was low, the branch would be skipped.
+This could be used, for instance, to test whether an external device had input data that needed to be processed; the processor could express the value "2" on the EBCA to sample device 2, call the BEXT, and that device would then respond by setting EBCI to true if there was data, causing the processor to jump into the device driver code to read the data from that device.

 This contrasts with the typical solution for handling external devices; most systems have the devices raise an interrupt which causes the processor to call special code, the interrupt handler, which then reads additional data to determine which device called the interrupt.
-This additional data may be presented using dedicated pins on the CPU, but is often presented as a value on the data bus.
-The interrupt handler code then decides which device driver to call to process the data.
+This additional data may be presented using dedicated pins on the CPU, but is more commonly presented as a value on the data bus.
+Based on that value, the interrupt handler code then decides which device driver to call to process the data.
 The CP1600 can implement this in fewer instructions; the interrupt handler is simply a series of BEXT instructions pointing at the associated drivers which it runs through one at a time until the device in question sets the EBCI and automatically cause the code to branch.